turingschool/gear-up/groupthink.md

 ## Opening (5 min)

 In order to create a diverse and inclusive work environment, we need to consider the barriers to inclusion.
 One of those barriers can be Groupthink.
 Groupthink is the tendency for members in a given group to gradually drift toward the same beliefs and styles of thinking.
 It can be harmful to your team effectiveness, to your products, and ultimately to the individuals on  your team.
-Today we are going to dive into understanding more about Groupthink and determining specific ways to challenge gro
+Today we are going to dive into understanding more about Groupthink and determining specific ways to challenge Groupthink when we experience it.

 ## Where have you seen GroupThink before?
 (5 min)